fmatter/glossing_bootstrap/README.md

 'They will be sewing.'
 reid 256 -->

 ## The task
 You are given a list of morphemes from an underresourced language, as well as a list of words -- or sentences containing multiple words.
 Your task is to divide the provided words into the known morphemes.
-These are provided as a list of form-meaning pairs, with prefixes and suffixes being identified with preceding or following hyphens, respectively.
+The morphemes are provided as a list of form-meaning pairs, with prefixes and suffixes being identified with preceding or following hyphens, respectively.